 Nature Future, an exhibition curated by the Fetart collective and organised by the Institut français of Prague and Berlin

-As June marks the end of the French Presidency of the Council of the European Union, we chose to give voice to the Fetart collective made up of 10 independent curators particularly committed to Europe by supporting young photographers around the continent.
+The Fetart collective is made up of 10 independent curators particularly committed to Europe by supporting young photographers around the continent.
 Interview with Clara Chalou and Emmanuelle Halkin, who organised, in collaboration with the Instituts français in Prague and Berlin, the Nature Future exhibition which shows how young European photographers are responding to the climate crisis.

-As part of the French Presidency of the Council of the European Union and with the support of the Institut français, EUNIC Global and EUNIC Berlin, the exhibition is featured in Prague since May 9 and in Berlin since June 4.
+As part of the French Presidency of the Council of the European Union and with the support of the Institut français, EUNIC Global and EUNIC Berlin, the exhibition is featured in Berlin until July 14 and in Prague until August 28.

 What was the Fetart collective set up to achieve?